RBM: Restricted Boltzmann Machines

 An Boltzmann Machine assumes the following joint probability distribution of the visible and hidden units:

-with being the partition function (normalization factor) and the energy function
+being the partition function (normalization factor) and the energy function

 denote the convariance matrices for the visible and hidden units, respectively.

-A Restricted Boltzmann Machine (RBM) is an energy-based model consisting of a set of hidden units and a set of visible units
+A Restricted Boltzmann Machine (RBM) is an energy-based model consisting of a set of hidden units

 , whereby "units" we mean random variables, taking on the values